-As Ron Fimrite noted in his SI piece, “Sausalitans talk mainly about boats and sex, in roughly that order….”
+Ron Fimrite wrote in his SI piece, “Sausalitans talk mainly about boats and sex, in roughly that order….”

 And I am pretty sure the bar in the photograph is, in fact, the No Name.
 I think I recognize the bartender and spot both a window and a fern at the back of the room, neither of which, I think, existed at Hanno’s, the dark watering hole in the alley behind the Chronicle building in the city.

 I enjoyed Oppenheimer’s Sausalito story, which employed an interesting approach to a travel piece, although a couple of the Glad Hand dates look off to me.
 It’s wonderful owners for many years, Albert Engel and Bob Hanlon, employed two members of our household.
 And while he and I were batching it on Bridgeway, it’s where my father took me to dinner to ask me what I would think if he proposed marriage to Pat — who apparently was threatening an affiliation with a Sausalito scuba instructor and had gone to Puerto Vallarta to let my father stew.